Overview

 Evaluation

-To receive credit for GEOL 313, you must complete all the five assignments, a course project, and two examinations.
-The passing grade for GEOL 313 is sixty percent (60 percent).
-You must average sixty percent on the assignments and receive a grade of at least sixty per cent to pass each examination.
-The table below lists the components that contribute to your grade, and their weight.
+To receive credit for GEOL 313, you must complete all five assignments, a course project, and two examinations.
+The passing course composite grade for GEOL 313 is 60 percent.
+You must average 60 percent on the assignments and receive a grade of at least 60 percent to pass each examination.

 Activity | Weight |